cck3607/docker/index.md

 ## Docker install

-You can use refer to these pages as an installation guide for docker on ubuntu
+You can refer to these pages as an installation guide for docker on ubuntu

 The first step is running apt update
 ```markdown